Espresso-Aficionados/website/manufacturers/uniterra/nomad.md

 ### Precision Baskets

 Brian Quan mentioned that the Nomad's stock baskets were already precision baskets.
 In the endgame video, he nonetheless upgraded to Strietman baskets made by IMS.
-I asked Curt about the ideal dosage that was intended for the Nomad.
+I asked Uniterra about the ideal dosage that was intended for the Nomad.

 "The Nomad filter baskets were custom made for us in either Taiwan or mainland China.
 With a little work you can get up to 18 grams in the present basket.
 Fill half full, tamp, then fill up to 18 grams and tamp again.
 We haven't tried or recommend any other filter baskets for the Nomad."

 ### Are there plans for a Powered Nomad?

-From Curt "Any kind of a powered unit is a long way off, a year or more."
+From Uniterra "Any kind of a powered unit is a long way off, a year or more."

 ### About the Creators
 The following blurb was pulled from [CoffeeParts](https://www.coffeeparts.com.au/nomad-green-espresso-maker)